Skip to main content

 Academic

-A sophisticated understanding of endometrial monitoring protocols in the context of therapy requires an appreciation of the underlying molecular biology and a critical evaluation of the existing clinical evidence.
+A sophisticated understanding of endometrial monitoring protocols in the context of female testosterone therapy requires an appreciation of the underlying molecular biology and a critical evaluation of the existing clinical evidence.
 The conversation moves from general principles of safety to a nuanced analysis of hormonal metabolism, receptor interactions, and the limitations of current research.
 The core scientific question is how androgens, both directly and indirectly, influence endometrial physiology.

 Molecular Mechanisms of Androgen Action on the Endometrium